palladian1/xv6-annotated/traps.md

     # ...
 ```

-We'll define a section of code here called `trapret` for the code after `trap()`
+### trapret

+We've talked about this function before; when we create a new process, it starts
+executing in `forkret()`, which then returns into `trapret()`.
+More generally,
+any call to `trap()` will return here as well.

-returns.
-We just restore everything back to where it was before, popping stored
+This function just restores everything back to where it was before, popping
-registers off the stack in reverse order.
-We can skip the trap number and error
+stored registers off the stack in reverse order.
+We can skip the trap number and
-code; we won't need them anymore.
-Then we use the `iret` or "interrupt return"
+error code; we won't need them anymore.
+Then we use the `iret` or "interrupt
-instruction to close out.
+return" (though you should read that as "trap return") instruction to close out.
 ```asm
 .globl trapret
 trapret: